Contamination Bias in Linear Regressions

-Following the intuition at the end of \Cref{sec:example}, the added interactions in \cref{eq:partial_linear_wint} ensure that each treatment coefficients $\beta_{k}$ is determined only by the outcomes in treatment arms with $D_{i}=0$ and $D_{i}=k$, avoiding the other-treatment contamination bias in \Cref{theorem:main-result}.
+The added interactions in \cref{eq:partial_linear_wint} ensure that each treatment coefficient $\beta_{k}$ is determined only by the outcomes in treatment arms with $D_{i}=0$ and $D_{i}=k$, avoiding the contamination bias in \Cref{theorem:main-result}.
 Demeaning the $q_k(W_i)$ in the interactions ensures they are appropriately centered to interpret the coefficients on the uninteracted $X_{ik}$ as \acp{ATE}.

-Estimation of \cref{eq:partial_linear_wint} by least squares is conceptually straightforward, with sample averages replacing expectations.
-Furthermore, it can be shown that the resulting estimator achieves the semiparametric efficiency bound under strong overlap (i.e.\ when the propensity score is bounded away from zero and one) when implemented as a series estimator: it is impossible to construct another regular estimator of the \ac{ATE} with smaller asymptotic variance.
+Estimation of \cref{eq:partial_linear_wint} is conceptually straightforward for parametric $q_{k}$.
+In particular, if $\mathcal{G}$ consists of linear functions, one simply estimates